Bals des victimes: Social and cultural context

 The twenty-four months from July, 1794, to July, 1796, placed enormous pressures on the people of France and their government.
 These pressures included civil wars in western France, wars with most of Europe, a famine in 1795, a new constitution in 1795, economic collapse, and two insurrections in Paris - one in July of 1794 to end the terror, and a second in the fall of 1795 by royalists hostile to the revolutionary government and 1795 constitution.
 The authorities in Paris were extremely anxious about a second royalist uprising within the city throughout 1796.

 The restrictions placed upon balls and gatherings in Paris in early 1797 - banning masks, etc. were an expression of this concern.
 Thus, we need to see these bals des victimes initially, at least, as political and social gatherings, where royalists and those who had suffered under the terror could gather together, support one another, and cohere as a political and social force.
 The imposition of an early curfew forced hosts and guests to remain within the ball hall after 10:30.
 Rumors of what occurred within the walls naturally emerged from the ranks of the excluded.

-The bals des victimes were one group of balls among many.
-The restrictions the state placed upon dress and behavior are important parts of any study of individualism, liberty, and personal expression.
-The balls and festivals of 1797 and the laws regulating such activities are of special interest to many keen to better understand the dynamics of the closing years of the French Revolution.

-That people dance and sing to escape sadness and toil is a timeless fact of human life, and of agrarian life in particular.
-That those in cities, especially those who toil and suffer from political persecution, seek to lift their moods by gathering with friends, and fellow sufferers to dance and sing, seems normal, natural, healthy and right.

 Historicity

-Accounts of the bals des victimes have long fascinated the public and scholars alike.
-One question dominates all discussions of the bals des victimes.
-Did these dress balls, held in Paris for those who suffered under the revolutionary terror, actually occur during the years 1795 to 1800?

-An article in the May, 2022 issue of Gericault Life Magazine provides concrete evidence that the bals des victimes did indeed take place.
-Letters from an English diplomat who attended at least one of these balls, in early 1797, to his wife, as well as numerous references to the bals des victimes in the Paris press, then, present us with a rich picture detailing where and when some of these balls took place, and some of what occurred there.
+Henry Swinburne

+In a 2022 article in the self-published Gericault Life Magazine Paul Harper assembled a list of contemporary press reports, (some of which are cited here) and the letters of Henry Swinburne as evidence that the bals des victimes did indeed take place.
+(Updated on May 18, 2026 to include David A. Bell's favorable response.)
+Henry Swinburne was based in Paris from September 1796 to December 1797, as a commissioner tasked with arranging prisoner exchanges between England and France.
+A collection of his letters to his family from this period, published posthumously in 1841, contain several references relevant to the subject of the bals des victimes.

+Yesterday Madame de Gontaut gave as fine a ball as ever was given in days of yore: three hundred of the company had lost near relations by the guillotine!
+Some of the men there danced with their hats on, and with red heels.